Drenmi/sludge/README.md

 ### Command and Conquer

 A world would not be very interesting without the ability for characters to act upon it.
-Whether your inclination is exploring, socialising, or just mindless killing, you need means to express those actions.
+Whether you are inclined towards exploring, socialising, or just mindless killing, you need the means to express those actions.
 Sludge uses the concept of `Command`s to achieve this.
-A command is a high level concept used by world builders to bestow efficacy on the players.
+A command is a high level construct used by world builders to bestow efficacy on the players.

 **Example:**